awang343/uncertainty-quantification-sea-ice/README.md

 | Total | 216 |

 ### Steps taken for QC
 Quality control was performed using the functions found in scripts/icedrift/cleaning.py.
-This removed 4 buoys that had insufficient data.
+The cleaning algorithm is as follows:

+1. Remove duplicated and fix reversed dates
+2. Remove duplicated positions (where both longitude and latitude stayed the same between two observations)
+3. Segment the observations into groups that have gaps larger than the threshold.
+Then, remove segments that are too short.
+4. Check for anomalous speeds between consecutive buoy positions

 ### Steps taken for Interpolation
 Interpolation was done to regrid the buoys to the more standard calculated buoy frequencies above.

 ## Explore Further
 Choosing representative buoys - metadata files tell you which sites have multiple.
 Preference to use the “T” buoys because there’s extra data from those that we’ll need to study ice floe rotation.
 Gap filling - try out some things for using nearby buoys.
 You can test a method by pretending data is missing by masking it, estimating the masked data, and looking at the error.

-###
 Surface meteorological data was obtained from the ECMWF ERA5 reanalysis via the Copernicus Climate Data Store (CDS).
 The script `prepare_era_data.py` uses the `cdsapi` library to download hourly ERA5 data on a 0.25 degree latitude-longitude grid, then uses `xesmf` to regrid the data to a regular 25-km north polar stereographic grid (NSIDC North Polar Stereographic, EPSG code 3413).

 TBD: The regrid step in `prepare_era_data` needs to be adjusted so that a single netCDF file is created rather than a separate file for each month and for each variable.